Foso/MpApt/Readme.md

 "><img src="https://img.shields.io/twitter/url/https/github.com/angular-medellin/meetup.svg?style=social" alt="Tweet"></a>
 [![Kotlinlang slack](https://img.shields.io/static/v1?label=kotlinlang&message=MpApt&color=brightgreen&logo=slack&style=flat-square)](https://app.slack.com/client/T09229ZC6/CNDF01UPR)

-⚠️ When you are looking for a more ready to use annotation processor, take a look at [KSP](https://github.com/google/ksp)

 ## Introduction 🙋‍♂️ 🙋‍
 I wrote an annotation processing libary that can detect annotations in Kotlin Native/JS and Jvm projects, because Kapt is only working with KotlinJvm.
 The library can be used in Kotlin Compiler plugins.
 Tested with Kotlin 1.4.0,1.5.10